CoGhent/CoGhent.github.io/stam.markdown

 | [time of creation - start](https://cidoc-crm.org/html/5.0.4/cidoc-crm.html#P4)                 | Gebeurtenis.tijd              | [Begindatum](https://www.projectcest.be/wiki/Publicatie:Invulboek_objecten/Veld/Begindatum)                                                          |
 | [time of creation - start - precision](https://cidoc-crm.org/html/5.0.4/cidoc-crm.html#P4)     | Gebeurtenis.tijd              | [Precisie begindatum](https://www.projectcest.be/wiki/Publicatie:Invulboek_objecten/Veld/Precisie_begindatum)                                        |
 | [time of creation - end](https://cidoc-crm.org/html/5.0.4/cidoc-crm.html#P4)                   | Gebeurtenis.tijd              | [Einddatum](https://www.projectcest.be/wiki/Publicatie:Invulboek_objecten/Veld/Einddatum)                                                            |

+## Published Collections

+[The collection of STAM](https://stamgent.be/en/collection) embodies Ghentian cultural heritage and focuses on the physical appearance of the city and city life in general.
+Therefore, the collection has a wide and diverse array of objects that are, each in their own way, related to Ghent.
+A selection of the event stream containing objects from the collection of STAM - Ghent City museum:
+-	Cityscapes: painted and drawn scenes of Ghent, from the 16th century until today, that illustrate the transformation of the city
+-	Collection Spruyt: Ghentian doctor Adolphe Spruyt gifted his Chinese collection of pottery, porcelain, furniture, textiles and paintings to the museum.
+The collection comprises objects from the seventh to the nineteenth centuries, as well as several items from the Han dynasty.
+-	Coins and medals: a large and diverse collection of coins relating to Ghent
+-	Stained glass: some 300 small stained-glass windows from which the majority date from the sixteenth century
+-	City photography: STAM commissioned several photographers to portray Ghent in all its facets.
+Photographers include Karin Borghouts, Sanne De Wilde and Ives Maes.

 link: https://apidg.gent.be/opendata/adlib2eventstream/v1/stam/objecten